All Episodes

 And there's one thing that might mitigate all this happiness today that the Democrats think that they're feeling.

-You think you're having fun, but you're not.
+This are we've been having a, you think you're having fun, but you're not.

 Well, Democrats think things are going great guns, but they're not.

-The Supreme Court has just said again, in a new ruling that free speech trumps campaign finance limits.
+The Supreme Court has just said again in a new ruling that free speech trumps campaign finance limits.

-This is gonna ruin their day.
+This is going to ruin their day.

-This is Koch brothers combined with citizens united.
+This is Koch brothers combined with Citizens United.

-There's other stuff too.
+There's other stuff, too.

-There's so much that there really is so much that's bogus in even this 7.1 million.
+There's so much that there really is so much that's bogus in even this $7.1 million.

 And I will dissect it as the program unfolds.